MicrosoftDocs/power-pages-docs/power-pages-docs/security/authentication/azure-ad-b2c-provider.md

     - **Registration claims mapping​**: Not required if using *email*, *first name*, or *last name* attributes.
 For other attributes, enter a list of logical name/claim pairs to be used to map claim values returned from Azure AD B2C (created during sign-up) to attributes in the contact record. <br /> Format: `field_logical_name=jwt_attribute_name`, where `field_logical_name` is the logical name of the field in Power Pages and `jwt_attribute_name` is the attribute with the value returned from the identity provider. <br />
      For example, if you've enabled **Job Title (jobTitle)** and **Postal Code (postalCode)** as **User Attributes** in your user flow, and you want to update the corresponding Contact table fields **Job Title (jobtitle)** and **Address 1: ZIP / Postal Code (address1_postalcode)**, enter the claims mapping as ```jobtitle=jobTitle,address1_postalcode=postalCode```.

-    - **Login claims mapping**: Not required if using *email*, *first name*, or *last name* attributes.
-For more attributes, enter a list of logical name/claim pairs to be used to map claim values returned from Azure AD B2C after sign-in to the attributes in the contact record. <br /> Format: `field_logical_name=jwt_attribute_name` where `field_logical_name` is the logical name of the field in Power Pages, and `jwt_attribute_name` is the attribute with the value returned from the identity provider. <br />
+    - **Login claims mapping**: Enter a list of logical name/claim pairs to be used to map claim values returned from Azure AD B2C after sign-in to the attributes in the contact record. <br /> Format: `field_logical_name=jwt_attribute_name` where `field_logical_name` is the logical name of the field in Power Pages, and `jwt_attribute_name` is the attribute with the value returned from the identity provider. <br />
      For example, if you've enabled **Job Title (jobTitle)** and **Postal Code (postalCode)** as **Application Claims** in your user flow, and you want to update the corresponding Contact table fields **Job Title (jobtitle)** and **Address 1: ZIP / Postal Code (address1_postalcode)**, enter the claims mapping as ```jobtitle=jobTitle,address1_postalcode=postalCode```.

     - **External logout**: Choose whether to enable or disable federated sign out: